kyouko-taiga/LogicKit/README.md

 and computation in terms of queries over these relations.
-The beauty of logic programming is that we no longer have to tell a computer *how* to compute a result, but only describe the constrains it should respect.
+The beauty of logic programming is that we no longer have to tell a computer *how* to compute a result, but only describe the constraints it should respect.
 For instance, the following Prolog snippet finds all the pairs of operands whose sum is 2.

 ```prolog